paulguz261/Udacity-FirstProyect/README.md

 Also there is two folders
 * Sources : location of the source file (listings.csv) used for the analysys.
 Also the other .csv files found in the kaggle page
-* Images  :contains the plots made in the notebook
+* Images  : contains the plots made in the notebook

 ## Results<a name="results"></a>